MottZilla/SOTN_NymaFastCore/Readme.txt

 This project alters the Nymashock core for Bizhawk to improve how Castlevania SotN (Usa) performs.
 It reduces slowdown, shortens load times, and expands available system memory from 2MB to 8MB.
-Intended for use with Bizhawk 2.8 but 2.9.1 should also work.
+For use with BizHawk versions 2.8, 2.9.1, or 2.10.
 Intended for use with the Randomizer ( sotn.io )

 Instructions:
 First make a copy of your Bizhawk Folder as the new core should only run Castlevania SotN and not other PS1 games.
 Running other games might be possible but is not recommended.

-shock.wbx is a replacement Nymashock core.
+shock.wbx.gz and shock.wbx.zst are replacement Nymashock core files.
 You must rename or remove your original file which will be in your Bizhawk\DLL folder.
-It will be named shock.wbx.gz (Bizhawk 2.8) or shock.wbx.zst
+BizHawk 2.8 uses shock.wbx.gz, newer versions use shock.wbx.zst

-Then place shock.wbx in the DLL folder.
+Then place the new shock.wbx core file in the DLL folder.

 Core Changes by SonicDreamcaster & MottZilla